lhdamiani/interview_stream_online_viewer/README.md

 mkvirtualenv -p /usr/local/anaconda3/bin/python interview pip install -r requirements.txt
 ```
+> **Note**: if mkvirtualenv is not found, make sure to set the environment variable VIRTUALENVWRAPPER_PYTHONto pointing to `export VIRTUALENVWRAPPER_PYTHON=/usr/local/anaconda3/bin/python`

 ### Dependencies
 In order to use this repository, you will have to install the following conda packages: